YenTingChen-Jive/Musicology-for-Anthropocene-Project/README.md

 # Replies to the Sixth Extinction: Preserving and Mourning
 Augmented Audio Reality (AAR) - Applied Musicology for the Anthropocene (National Taiwan University, 112-1.)

+## Abstract
+Designed an interactive device in public areas, recording real-time ambient sounds to explore the intricate relationship between human activities and nature.
+Implemented spectrogram analysis to trigger the playback of recorded cries from endangered species, fostering awareness of the concept of the Anthropocene.

 ## Official Website
 https://appliedmusanth.wordpress.com/2023/12/11/group-3/